opentelekomcloud-docs/data-warehouse-service/umn/source/cluster_connection/using_the_gsql_cli_client_to_connect_to_a_cluster/establishing_secure_tcp_ip_connections_in_ssl_mode.rst

 #.
 Run the export command and configure digital certificate parameters related to SSL authentication on the host where the gsql client is installed.

    There are two SSL authentication modes: bidirectional authentication and unidirectional authentication.
-Different authentication modes require different client environment variables.
-For details, see :ref:`SSL Authentication Modes and Client Parameters <en-us_topic_0000001517913817__s3a228fb4ac9c48ec8bc34e812c8879e8>`.
+The client environment variables to be configured vary according to the authentication mode.
+For details, see :ref:`SSL Authentication Modes and Client Parameters <en-us_topic_0000001659054490__en-us_topic_0000001372520154_s3a228fb4ac9c48ec8bc34e812c8879e8>`.

    The following parameters must be configured for bidirectional authentication: